NYSE to delist three Chinese telecoms in dizzying about-face

 The Treasury said on Wednesday that market intermediaries could help investors divest securities of the blacklisted companies.

-S&P Dow Jones Indices, which has also made U-turns in decisions, said late on Wednesday it will remove the three telecom firms’ ADRs from its benchmarks before Jan.
+S&P Dow Jones Indices, which has also made U-turns in decisions, said late on Wednesday it will remove the three telecom companies’ ADRs from its benchmarks before Jan.
 11.

-Other index makers including FTSE Russell and MSCI Inc have cut a dozen Chinese companies on the list from their benchmarks, but have not removed the three telecom firms, all of which have major passive U.S. funds amongst their top shareholders.
+Other index makers, including FTSE Russell and MSCI Inc, have cut a dozen Chinese companies on the list from their benchmarks, but have not removed the three telecom companies, all of which have major passive U.S. funds among their top shareholders.

-Reporting by John McCrank in New York and Anirban Sen, Kanishka Singh and Bhargav Acharya in Bengaluru; additional reporting by Alexandra Alper and David Shepardson in Washington, Megan Davies in New York, Vidya Ranganathan in Singapore; editing by Arun Koyyur, Megan Davies, Philippa Fletcher and Edwina Gibbs
+Reporting by John McCrank in New York and Anirban Sen, Kanishka Singh and Bhargav Acharya in Bengaluru; additional reporting by Alexandra Alper and David Shepardson in Washington, Megan Davies in New York, Vidya Ranganathan in Singapore, Gabriel Crossley in Beijing; editing by Arun Koyyur, Megan Davies, Philippa Fletcher, Edwina Gibbs and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.